kuznia-rdzeni/coreblocks/README.md

 The core currently supports the full unprivileged RV32I instruction set and a number of extensions, including:

  * M - integer multiplication and division, with Zmmul only as an option,
- * B - bit manipulation, comprising of Zba, Zbb and Zbs,
  * A - atomic instructions, comprising of Zaamo and Zalrsc (without multi-core support),
- * C - compressed instructions.
+ * C - compressed instructions,
+ * B - bit manipulation, comprising of Zba, Zbb and Zbs.

 Machine mode is fully implemented.
 Support for supervisor mode is currently missing.

-Coreblocks can be used with [LiteX](https://github.com/enjoy-digital/litex).
+Coreblocks can be easily integrated with [LiteX](https://github.com/enjoy-digital/litex) SoC generator.

 ## Documentation